Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Abstract

 \section{Abstract}

 In stepped wedge cluster randomized trials (SW-CRTs), interventions are sequentially rolled out to clusters over multiple periods.
-It is common practice to analyze SW-CRTs using discrete-time linear mixed models, in which measurements are considered to be taken at discrete time points.
+It is common practice to analyze data from SW-CRTs using linear mixed models that treat time as discrete.
 However, a recent systematic review found that 95.1\% of cross-sectional SW-CRTs recruit individuals continuously over time.
-Despite the high prevalence of designs with continuous recruitment, there has been limited guidance on how to draw model-robust inference when analyzing such SW-CRTs.
-In this article, we investigate through simulations the implications of using discrete-time linear mixed models in the case of continuous recruitment designs with a continuous outcome.
-First, in the data-generating process, we characterize continuous recruitment with a continuous-time exponential decay correlation structure in the presence or absence of a continuous period effect, addressing scenarios both with and without a random or exposure-time-dependent intervention effect.
-Then, we analyze the simulated data under three popular discrete-time working correlation structures: simple exchangeable, nested exchangeable, and discrete-time exponential decay, with a robust sandwich variance estimator.
-Our results demonstrate that discrete-time analysis often yields minimum bias, and the robust variance estimator with the Mancl and DeRouen correction consistently achieves nominal coverage and type I error rate.
+Despite the high prevalence of such continuous recruitment designs, there has been limited guidance on how to draw model-robust inference when analyzing such SW-CRTs.
+In this article, we investigate through simulations the implications of using such discrete-time linear mixed models in the case of continuous recruitment designs with a continuous outcome.
+Specifically, in the data-generating process, we characterize continuous recruitment using a continuous-time exponential decay correlation structure in the presence or absence of a fixed continuous period effect, addressing scenarios both with and without a random or exposure-time-dependent intervention effect.
+We then analyze the simulated data under three popular discrete-time working correlation structures: simple exchangeable, nested exchangeable, and discrete-time exponential decay, with a robust sandwich variance estimator.
+Our results demonstrate that discrete-time analysis often yields negligible bias and that the robust variance estimator with the Mancl and DeRouen correction consistently achieves nominal coverage and type I error rate.
 One important exception occurs when recruitment patterns vary systematically between control and intervention periods, where discrete-time analysis leads to slightly biased estimates.
-Finally, we illustrate these findings by reanalyzing a concluded SW-CRT.
+Finally, we illustrate these findings by reanalyzing a completed SW-CRT.